Tax-free weekends for back-to-school can help you save.

 - Oregon

-What items are included in tax-free weekend?
+What items are included in the back-to-school tax-free weekend?

 Item | Spending Limit |